Hladikes/pastery/README.md

 - Comments
 - Probably some kind of refactor.
 I am aware of that the code behind this website might not be perfect, but you know, we're still learning, right ?
 - Rewrite image cache with Svelte actions
+- Add PWA support
+- Add some sort of tutorial on the web

+## Seriously important info
+In order to run this locally, you need to have node enviroment installed, along with npm.

 ---